Neuron segmentation using 3D wavelet integrated encoder-decoder network

 We design four 3D WAvelet based Dual Structure (WADS) by replacing the sampling operations with 3D DWT/IDWT, as Fig. \ref{fig_dual_structure_wavelet} shows.
 In comparison, WADS-DDc (Fig. \ref{fig_dual_structure_wavelet_a}) and WADS-DIn (Fig. \ref{fig_dual_structure_wavelet_b}) are designed by replacing the down-sampling operations in DS-PDc and DS-ScIn with 3D DWT, respectively.
 In their forward processes, while the feature map is decomposed by 3D DWT into eight components, only the low-frequency one is kept to extract the robust high-level features, and the seven high-frequency components are abandoned.
 WADS-DI (Fig. \ref{fig_dual_structure_wavelet_c}) and WADS-DIDn (Fig. \ref{fig_dual_structure_wavelet_d}) apply 3D DWT and 3D IDWT for down-sampling and up-sampling in their forward and reverse processes, respectively.
 In the forward process, while feature map is decomposed by 3D DWT, the low-frequency component is kept to extract the robust high-level features, and the seven high-frequency components are transmitted, via the branch path, to reverse process for feature map up-sampling in 3D IDWT.
-WADS-DIDn utilizes a Denoising block to filter the high-frequency components, which is implemented by hard shrinkage with threshold $\lambda = 0.25$:
+WADS-DIDn utilizes a denoising block to filter the high-frequency components; the denoising block is implemented using hard shrinkage, which is shown in the Supplementary.